-• 3-Exams (100 points each, 300 points total):Exams will be based on a combination of lecture, assigned readings, videos and class discussions.
+• 3-Exams (100 points each, 300 points total):

+Exams will be based on a combination of lecture, assigned readings, videos and class discussions.
 If you miss class you will miss vital information.
 Tests must be taken during your scheduled class time.
 Exams may be a combination of true/false, multiple choice and essay questions designed to test your knowledge and understanding of concepts covered during the course of this class.
+The final exam is NOT cumulative.

+If you miss a test, that is considered a "0".
 If you experience an extreme emergency or conflict prior to an exam and notify me BEFORE the exam one attempt will be made to allow the student to complete the missed exam following provision of documentation (speak to me regarding what will constitute valid documentation).
 If the student misses this makeup exam the student will have earned a zero for the missed exam.
 If there is a conflict with a religious holiday, please let me know now.
 All exam dates are listed in the syllabus.

-• Special Requirements: If you miss an exam you may take a make-up exam within one week of the original exam date.
+- Special Requirements: If you miss an exam you may take a make-up exam within one week of the original exam date.
 You must contact your professors and provide appropriate documentation for your absence to take this make-up exam.
-If you will miss class longer than a week following the exam you should contact the professor so that arrangements can be made for your make-up.

-• 1-Major Assignment (100 points for paper, 100 points for the presentation for 200 points total):
+If you will miss class longer than a week following the exam you should contact the professor so that arrangements can be made for your make-up. - 2-Major Assignments (100 points each, 200 points total):

-The primary written assignment in this class is a combination of a paper and a presentation.
-Detailed assignment instructions will be given to students with sufficient time to complete the assignments by the corresponding deadlines.
+The primary writing assignment in this class will be a social breach assignment which will require students to submit a proposal, then following approval of your proposal you will break a social norm (numerous times) then complete a write-up of your experience.
+A detailed assignment will be given to students with sufficient time to complete the assignment by the corresponding deadlines.
 Assignments are not accepted late, so be aware of class deadlines.